What is ransomware?

 Ransomware is usually installed on a computer from a phishing email, a pop-up, or malicious advertising.
 A phishing email will have malicious attachments or links to malicious websites.
-Antivirus may or may not detect a malicious attachment, so it's important for you to be vigilant.
-You might see a pop-up telling you your computer is infected and asking you to click for a free scan.
-Clicking the link will install ransomware.
-Malicious advertising on otherwise legitimate websites can also contain ransomware links if clicked.
+Anti-malware may or may not detect a malicious attachment, so it's important for you to be vigilant.

-There are two main ways to protect yourself against ransomware:
+Here are the main ways to protect yourself against ransomware:

-- Preparation.
-BACK UP YOUR INFORMATION REGULARLY.
-Once a ransomware infection occurs, it's often too late to recover the encrypted information.
-Your research project or other important information may be lost permanently.
-For more information on backups, visit https://www.rit.edu/security/content/backing-your-data.
+- Preparation - back up your information regularly.
+Once a ransomware attack occurs, it's too late to recover the encrypted information.
+Your information may be lost permanently.
+Here is moore information on backing up your data.

 - Identification.
-Learn to identify phishing emails and malicious pop-ups.
+Learn to identify phishing email and malicious pop-ups.

 - Don't do day-to-day work using an administrator account.
-A successful ransomware attack will have the same permissions that you have when working.
+Successful ransomware attacks will have the same permissions that you have when working.
 If you're not using an account with administrator privileges, the initial attack may be foiled.

-What do I do if I think I'm infected?
+What do I do if I think I'm infected with ransomware?

-- Report the ransomware attack to your service desk immediately.
+- Report the raonsomware attack to the ITS Service Desk immediately.